Kole Calhoun Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.51 team ERA ranks 19th among all league pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all MLB pitching staffs (4.51).

-- Skubal (2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched) makes the start for the Tigers, his eighth of the season.
+- The Tigers will send Skubal (2-2) out to make his eighth start of the season.
+He is 2-2 with a 4.18 ERA and 36 strikeouts through 32 1/3 innings pitched.

-- His most recent time out came on Friday against the Boston Red Sox, when the left-hander threw 5 1/3 innings, surrendering four earned runs while giving up seven hits.
+- His last time out came on Friday against the Boston Red Sox, when the left-hander tossed 5 1/3 innings, surrendering four earned runs while allowing seven hits.

-- The 26-year-old has a 4.18 ERA and 10 strikeouts per nine innings in seven games this season, while allowing a batting average of .254 to his opponents.
+- In seven games this season, the 26-year-old has amassed an ERA of 4.18, with 10 strikeouts per nine innings.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.